Towards Mitigating Architecture Overfitting on Distilled Datasets: Experiments

 \textbf{Knowledge Distillation: } We also test different hyperparameters of knowledge distillation (KD).
-As illustrated in Figure \ref{fig:ablation} (b) and (c), when weight $\alpha$ and temperature $\tau$ are in the range of [0.5, 0.8] and [1, 10], respectively, the performance does not vary significantly.
+As illustrated in Figure \ref{fig:ablation} (d) and (e), when weight $\alpha$ and temperature $\tau$ are in the range of [0.5, 0.8] and [1, 10], respectively, the performance does not vary significantly.
 It indicates that our method is quite robust to different hyperparameter choices.

 \textbf{Optimization and Data Augmentation:} In Table~\ref{tab:ablation_mt}, we replace each of the optimization and data augmentation approaches with a baseline.
 The results indicate that each of these approaches improves performance.
 Among them, Lion optimizer contributes a performance improvement of $2.9\%$.
-Compared with adaptive optimizers, such as AdamW \citep{loshchilov2017decoupled}, Lion tends to converge to flatter minima, which results in better generalization performance \citep{keskar2017improving, zhou2020towards}.
-Since Lion can be seen as a gradient sign-based SGD with momentum and converges faster than SGD \citep{chen2023symbolic}, we adopt it in our method.
-Figure \ref{fig:app_ablation} of Appendix \ref{sec:app_ablation} further demonstrates that Lion finds flatter minima than AdamW from both quantitative and qualitative perspectives by numerical methods.

-Note that the results of IPC=1 in Table~\ref{tab:cifar10} are obtained with 4-fold augmentation.
-For comparison, we also get the results with 2-fold augmentation (see in Table \ref{tab:app_impact_aug} of Appendix \ref{sec:app_impact_aug}).
+\textbf{Impact of Augmentation when IPC=$1$: } It should be noted that the results of IPC=1 in Table~\ref{tab:cifar10} are obtained with 4-fold augmentation.
+For comparison, we also get the results with 2-fold augmentation (see in Table \ref{tab:app_impact_aug}).
+Compared with Table \ref{tab:cifar10}, the test accuracies of \textit{w/o DP\&KD} and \textit{w/o \& KD} in Table \ref{tab:app_impact_aug} are higher, but those of \textit{w/o DP} and \textit{Full} are lower.
+Especially for ResNet50, the performance of \textit{Full} increases by $7.7\%$ with 4-fold augmentation.
+This indicates that stronger augmentation is necessary when using knowledge distillation when there are extremely limited data, and when the architecture difference between the training and test networks is big.
+Moreover, we observe that the contribution of 4-fold augmentation is marginal under a larger IPC, so we adopt 4-fold augmentation only when IPC=1.